iimez/lllms/README.md

 ### Related Solutions

-If you look at this package, you should also look at these other solutions:
+If you look at this package, you probably also want to take a look at these other solutions:

 - [ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md) - Uses llama.cpp and provides a HTTP API.
 Also has experimental OpenAI API compatibility.
 - [llama.cpp Server](https://github.com/ggerganov/llama.cpp/tree/master/examples/server#llamacpp-http-server) - The official llama.cpp HTTP API.
+- [VLLM](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) - A more production ready solution for hosting large language models.